uheinema/forU/README.md

   - Not useable on Android
   - Not in Java
   - ...
 - I have always hated to be dependend on components for which no source is available and recompilable by me.
-All to often they just disappear at some time, become incompatible with progress or are buggy to start with...not saying that is not true for this library, but I preffer to fix my own bugs over hunting down (and trying to work around) somebody elses.
+All to often they just disappear at some time, become incompatible with progress or are buggy to start with...not saying that is not true for this library, but I preffer to fix my own bugs over hunting down (and then trying to work around instead of fixing) somebody elses.
 The ones you find here are all mine and not to be blamed on the [credits](#credits)
 - Accordingly, some pains were taken to
   -  make the key components as independend  as possible, while
   -  providing an API and interfaces as simple as possible.
 See [TTFont/Ttf](#foruttf)
   - make classes expandable

-Oh, and it's a cartwheel, not a Formula1-tire - not intended for a race against hardware/bitmap backed operating system functions..but reliable bronce-age design.
+Oh, and it's a cartwheel, not a Formula1-tire - not intended for a race against hardware/bitmap backed operating system functions..but reliable bronce-age design - robust enough, see the 'TTF_UI_05_starscroll` example in  [examples](Examples.md)

 ## System